benja27/budget-App/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need :
 Install this:
-Node js
+Ruby
+Rails
 Visual Studio Code
 Git
+Postgresql

 ### Setup

 Clone this repository to your desired folder: and a open a new terminal on your visual studio code

 ### Install

 Install this project with:
-npm install
+bundle install

 ### Usage

-To run the project, execute the following command: npm run start
+To run the project, execute the following command:
+Go to the file called /config/database.yml and change the name, password and host of the database use the proper information from your local instalation of postgresql

+then run:

+rails db:create db:migrate

+then run:

+rails S

 ### Run tests

-To run tests, run the following command: npm run test
+To run tests, run the following command: rspec

 ### Deployment